Nurse Aide I Orientation

 Please keep the original paperwork for your records.

 - Validation of 2 official signature bearing ID’s, with matching names, one of which must be a US government issued, valid photo ID and the other must be a US Social Security card.
 The Social Security card must be signed.
 JCC does not accept laminated social security cards.

-- Copy of Castlebranch Criminal Background Check receipt of sale.
+- Copy of ViewPoint Criminal Background Check receipt of sale.